Rockyymj/Supplementary/README.md

 # Login test

 In assignment 3, we choose a set of methods to test.
 We choose the method of login.
 We first run the project to register an account.
 If we can login according to this account, we can succeed, then the test method passes the test.

+Mocha defaults to execute each test case for up to 2,000 milliseconds, and if no result is obtained, it will report an error.
+For test cases involving asynchronous operations, this time is often insufficient, and the - t or - timeout parameter is required to specify the timeout threshold.

 # TDD and BDD